mattermost/mattermost-handbook/operations/workplace/people/total-rewards.md

 **I know of a company that pays more for the same role in the same city; can we change our Total Rewards Strategy to match that data point?**

 No. We expect to pay market rates.
 For the same type of role, level and geography in a similar type of company we expect half the market to be paying at or below our compensation bands and the other half above our compensation bands.
-To change our Total Rewards calibration we would need to see a balanced sample of data points and incorporate the data with the multiple compensation survey data source we subscribe to.
+To change our Total Rewards calibration we would need to see a balanced sample of data points and incorporate the data with the multiple compensation survey data sources we subscribe to.

 **How does our Total Rewards system account for inflation?**